What is Connect Community Charter School?

 How is a charter school different from the schools of choice in the district?

 Charter schools are exempt from some of the regulations that apply to other public schools, so they have more flexibility to create different curriculum and offer different educational approaches.
 However, charter schools must meet the same standards for quality that apply to all public schools.

 Do we have to pay to attend?

 No, Community Connect Charter School is a free, public school.

-Will I be required to volunteer at the school?
+Are parents required to volunteer at the school?

 All families will be asked to commit to being involved in their child’s education, but that involvement can take many forms.
 We welcome and encourage participation in the classroom and elsewhere.

-Should I also enroll my child for school in the district?
+If I am applying to Connect, should I also enroll my child for school in the district?

 YES!
 We cannot guarantee a spot for you at Connect, so please enroll your child in a district school as well.
 Find information about the district enrollment process at www.rcsdk8.net/enrollment.